 Sample Letters

 A recommendation letter is a significant document that gives insight into what a nursing candidate is like as an employee or student.
 It helps interviewers make their decisions based on how responsible and professional the applicant is compared to their peers.
-As such, when selecting who to write the letter to, applicants should take their time to identify the most suited person to provide them with solid recommendations.
+As such, when selecting who to write the letter to, applicants should take their time to identify the most suitable person to write it.

 1. Know who can write for you

-While it is tempting to choose a recommender based solely on a job title or credentials, it is always advisable to select recommenders you have formed a professional relationship.
-It is also crucial to choose recommenders who are good communicators and have previous experience writing reference letters to ensure that you get a recommendation that lets you stand out from your competition.
+While it is tempting to choose a recommender based solely on a job title or credentials, it is always advisable to select recommenders with whom you have formed a professional relationship.
+It is also crucial to choose recommenders who are good communicators and have previous experience writing reference letters to ensure you stand out from your competition.

 The most qualified recommenders for a nursing position or graduate school program include a faculty member, professor, or academic advisor (if you are a student).
-However, if you currently work as a nurse, the most qualified recommenders would be your immediate supervisor, Head Nurse, Administrator, a doctor with whom you closely work, a practicing nursing professional, a mentor, and head of a research project/volunteer program, etc.
+However, if you currently work as a nurse, the most qualified recommenders would be your immediate supervisor, Head Nurse, Administrator, doctor with whom you closely work, practicing nursing professional, mentor, head of a research project/volunteer program, etc.

 2. Requesting a recommendation

-Most recommenders would be happy and willing to provide you with solid and positive recommendation letters when you approach them professionally and respectfully.
+Most recommenders would be happy and willing to provide you with solid and positive recommendations when you approach them professionally and respectfully.

-This section compiles a list of valuable tips on how to ask for a nursing recommendation letter:
+This section compiles a list of valuable tips on how to ask for a recommendation letter:

 2.1.
 Ask in person

-The best and most appropriate way to request a recommendation from a selected recommender is in person rather than via email or phone.
+The best and most appropriate way to request a recommendation is in person rather than via email or phone.
 Asking in person shows your commitment and will provide you with an opportunity to share your objectives with the recommender.
-It is also best to request recommendations early enough to allow recommenders ample time to write, review, and revise the recommendations.
+It is also best to request it early enough to allow them ample time to write, review, and revise it.

 2.2.
 Be specific and concise